Stedi/starter-kit/postman-api-collections/README.md

 Converter is a collection of serverless APIs that provide a simple and convenient way of converting files into different formats.

+We include prepopulated examples of how you can use the service to convert XML, JSON or CSV files in the Postman collection.

 You can find the API documentation for the Converter service [here](https://www.stedi.com/docs/api/converter).